krezelj/academia/README.md

 # wut-curriculum-learning
-Repository for an ngineering thesis at Warsaw University of Technology that touches on the topic of curriculum learning.
+Repository for an engineering thesis at Warsaw University of Technology that touches on the topic of curriculum learning.